-This photo essay is about the role of public seating in places that nurture human relationships and actively contribute to a healthy state of mind.
+This photo essay is about the role of public seating in nurturing human relationships and a healthier state of mind.

-A decade or so ago it was common to see pathogenic parks and public spaces.
-I remember sitting in NYC’s Bryant Park (briefly, in the ’80’s) when it was scary.
+A decade or so ago it was common to see hostile – and sometimes pathogenic – parks and public spaces.
+I remember sitting in NYC’s Bryant Park (for a few minutes during the ’80’s) when it was scary.
 Decaying conditions and anti-social behavior became normal when there was no direct involvement by each community in ongoing improvements.

 In recent years, new standards for civic engagement and quality have been set by such places as Bryant Park, Campus Martius in Detroit and Sugar Beach in Toronto.